Toward Long-Term and Archivable Reproducibility: Survey of existing tools for various phases

 \subsubsection{Nix or GNU Guix}

-Nix\footnote{\inlinecode{\url{https://nixos.org}}} \citeappendix{dolstra04} and GNU Guix\footnote{\inlinecode{\url{https://guix.gnu.org}}} \citeappendix{courtes15} are independent package managers that can be installed and used on GNU/Linux operating systems, and macOS (only for Nix, prior to macOS Catalina).
+Nix\footnote{\inlinecode{\url{https://nixos.org}}}\citeappendix{dolstra04} and GNU Guix\footnote{\inlinecode{\url{https://guix.gnu.org}}}\citeappendix{courtes15} are independent package managers that can be installed and used on GNU/Linux operating systems, and macOS (only for Nix, prior to macOS Catalina).
 Both also have a fully functioning operating system based on their packages: NixOS and ``Guix System''.
 GNU Guix is based on the same principles of Nix but implemented differently, so we focus the review here on Nix.

-The Nix approach to package management is unique in that it allows exact dependency tracking of all the dependencies, and allows for multiple versions of software, for more details see \citeappendix{dolstra04}.
+The Nix approach to package management is unique in that it allows exact dependency tracking of all the dependencies, and allows for multiple versions of software, for more details see Dolstra et al.\citeappendix{dolstra04}.
 In summary, a unique hash is created from all the components that go into the building of the package (including the instructions on how to build the software).
 That hash is then prefixed to the software's installation directory.
-As an example from \citeappendix{dolstra04}: if a certain build of GNU C Library 2.3.2 has a hash of \inlinecode{8d013ea878d0}, then it is installed under \inlinecode{/nix/store/8d013ea878d0-glibc-2.3.2} and all software that is compiled with it (and thus need it to run) will link to this unique address.
+As an example from Dolstra et al.\citeappendix{dolstra04}: if a certain build of GNU C Library 2.3.2 has a hash of \inlinecode{8d013ea878d0}, then it is installed under \inlinecode{/nix/store/8d013ea878d0-glibc-2.3.2} and all software that is compiled with it (and thus need it to run) will link to this unique address.
 This allows for multiple versions of the software to co-exist on the system, while keeping an accurate dependency tree.

-As mentioned in \citeappendix{courtes15}, one major caveat with using these package managers is that they require a daemon with root privileges (failing our completeness criteria).
+As mentioned in Court{\'e}s \& Wurmus\citeappendix{courtes15}, one major caveat with using these package managers is that they require a daemon with root privileges (failing our completeness criterion).
 This is necessary ``to use the Linux kernel container facilities that allow it to isolate build processes and maximize build reproducibility''.
-This is because the focus in Nix or Guix is to create bit-wise reproducible software binaries and this is necessary for the security or development perspectives.
-However, in a non-computer-science analysis (for example natural sciences), the main aim is reproducible \emph{results} that can also be created with the same software version that may not be bit-wise identical (for example when they are installed in other locations, because the installation location is hard-coded in the software binary or for a different CPU architecture).
+This is because the focus in Nix or Guix is to create bitwise reproducible software binaries and this is necessary for the security or development perspectives.
+However, in a non-computer-science analysis (for example natural sciences), the main aim is reproducible \emph{results} that can also be created with the same software version that may not be bitwise identical (for example when they are installed in other locations, because the installation location is hard-coded in the software binary or for a different CPU architecture).